Always on Voting: A Framework for Repetitive Voting on the Blockchain: Background

 \subsection{Verifiable Delay Function}

-The functionality of VDF~\cite{Boneh2018} is similar to a time lock\footnote{Time locks are computational problems that can only be solved by running a continuous computation for a given amount of time.} function, but in addition, by providing a short proof, a verifier may easily check if the prover knows the output of the VDF.
-The function is highly serialized, and parallel processing does not help with speeding up VDF evaluation.
-A moderate amount of sequential computation is required to evaluate VDF.
-Given a time delay $t$, a VDF must satisfy the following conditions: for any input $x$, anyone may find VDF($x$) in $t$ sequential steps, but an adversary with $p$ parallel processing units may not distinguish VDF($x$) from a random number in significantly fewer steps.
-Further, given a proof, a verifier may check the output $y = $VDF($x$) in logarithmic time w.r.t $t$.
-The safety factor $A_{max}$ is defined as the number of times an adversary is estimated to be able to run VDF calculations faster on proprietary hardware as opposed to a benign VDF evaluator using commercial hardware (see Drake~\cite{Drake2018}).
-CPU overclocking world records~\cite{SAMUEL2020} also indicates that $A_{max}=10$ is a reasonable estimate.
-I.e., the adversary with proprietary hardware is unlikely to solve the VDF more than an order of magnitude times faster than a benign user with commercial hardware.
+The functionality of VDF~\cite{Boneh2018} is similar to a time lock,\footnote{Time locks are computational problems that can only be solved by running a continuous computation for a given amount of time.} but in addition to it, by providing a short proof, a verifier may easily check if the prover knows the output of the VDF.
+The function is effectively serialized, and parallel processing does not help to speed up VDF computation.
+A moderate amount of sequential computation is required to compute VDF.
+Given a time delay $t$, a VDF must satisfy the following conditions: for any input $x$, anyone equipped with commercial hardware can find $y$ = VDF($x, t$) in $t$ sequential steps, but an adversary with $p$ parallel processing units must not distinguish $y$ from a random number in significantly fewer steps.
+For our purposes, the value of $t$ is fixed once it is determined.
+Therefore, to simplify our notation, we use VDF($x$) instead of VDF($x,t$) in the remaining text.
+Further, given output $y$ of VDF, the prover can supply a proof $\pi$ to a verifier, who may check the output $y ~=~ \text{VDF}(x)$ using $\pi$ in logarithmic time w.r.t. time delay $t$ (i.e., $VDF\_Verify (y,\pi) \stackrel{?}{=} True$).

+Finally, the safety factor $A_{max}$ is defined as the time ratio that the adversary is estimated to run VDF computation faster on proprietary hardware as opposed to a benign VDF computation using commercial hardware (see Drake~\cite{Drake2018}).
+CPU overclocking records~\cite{SAMUEL2020} indicate that $A_{max}=10$ is a reasonable estimate.